asamalik/modularity-hybrid-demo/README.md

 Modularizing a new version would skip the "register a default" step.

-**To register a default** means:
+**To register a default** would mean:

 1. Tagging the module stream into the F28 buildroot
-2. Adding the module stream into the F27 system profile
+2. Adding the module stream into the F28 system profile

 ### Dealing with runtime dependencie